LabZDjee/omron-blink-csv-util/README.md

 From September 2019, the new format of XLS exports is simpler for humans.
 It is however awful for data processing: basically all is text instead of digits, data are flipped (from more recent to older, not like before).
 This made processing from an even advanced text processor next to impossible.

-So I decided to write a simple utility in Node.js to get the clipboard, process it and copy back into the clipboard
+So I decided to write a simple utility in **Node.js** to get the clipboard contents, process it and copy write back into the clipboard

 Access to the clipboard was possible (and *easy peasy*) thanks to *clipboardy* NMP package: https://github.com/sindresorhus/clipboardy